mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 * Within a specific security domain ( like your home network)
 * Between (many) devices belonging to that domain
   * Configured by a same admin
-  * Provisionned with a specific control plan $\neq$ IKEv2
+  * Provisioned with a specific control plan $\neq$ IKEv2
-* Involving constrainted battery powered devices
+* Involving constrained battery powered devices
   * ESP Header Compression (EHC) reduces payload overhead
 * Long term sessionless communications